Teamwork builds champions.

-She was diagnosed on September 11, 2017 at the Cleveland Clinic.
-While receiving inpatient treatments at the Clinic she contracted Pseudomonas (which turned into Sepsis) and Necrotizing Fasciitis (A flesh eating bacteria that would eventually take half of her left wrist, including part of her artery, and require multiple reconstructive surgeries and a skin graft).
+She was diagnosed on September 11, 2017, at the Cleveland Clinic.
+While receiving inpatient treatments at the Clinic she contracted Pseudomonas (which turned into Sepsis) and Necrotizing Fasciitis (A flesh-eating bacteria that would eventually take half of her left wrist, including part of her artery, and require multiple reconstructive surgeries and skin graft).

 Upon learning of our daughter's critical condition we immediately had her transferred to Rainbows Children Hospital, where she remained in the Pediatric Intensive Care Unit for 2 months.
 Upon admission to Rainbows, our family was told her body was shutting down and unless she responded to the medications (several that were rarely used except in hypothetical situations in medical textbooks) there would be no survival.
 We were encouraged to make the necessary arrangements and preparations for ourselves and for her.
 With her digestive system not working, Sepsis coursing through her blood, the Necrotizing Fasciitis eating away at her wrist, Leukemia cells present, and her body in excruciating pain; multiple medications were pumped into her, an NG tube was placed in her and a morphine PCA Pump was given to her to help control the pain.
 Chemotherapy was halted and doctors and staff worked around the clock to stop the inevitable.